From semi-total to equitable total colorings: Introduction

 The concept of an STC is similar to that of a TC, except that it is not required that adjacent vertices have distinct colors.
-Using $\Delta+1$ colors arises because clearly at least that many are needed and by Vizing's theorem~\cite{V} $G$ has an edge coloring with at most $\Delta+1$ colors, so that there is at least one color available for each vertex.
+The need of using $\Delta+1$ colors to obtain an STC for $G$vemerges because for at least $\Delta+1$ colors are necessary and by Vizing's theorem~\cite{V} $G$ has an edge coloring with at most $\Delta+1$ colors, so that there is at least one color free for each vertex.

 \begin{definition} Given a simple connected graph $G$ and an STC $\mu$ of $G$, a {\it $\beta$-edge} of $G$ {\it with respect to} (or {\it wrt}) $\mu$ is an edge $v_0v_1$ of $G$ such that $\mu(v_0)=\mu(v_1)$.
 The number of $\beta$-edges of $G$ wrt $\mu$ is denoted $\beta(\mu)$. \end{definition}